Consumer Class Action Defense

 Prior to entering private practice, Ryan attended law school at the University of Florida, where he served on the Florida Law Review, graduated magna cum laude, was inducted as a member of Order of the Coif, and received several awards for the highest grade in the class.
 Before that, Ryan attended Florida State University on scholarship, graduating summa cum laude with bachelor’s degrees in both philosophy and finance.

 Ryan recently graduated from Leadership DeKalb and served on United Way’s DeKalb Advisory Board.
-Ryan also volunteers as a moot court competition judge, and regularly speaks on a panel at Georgia State University about commercial litigation.
-He is also a past Board Member of the Druid Hills Civic Association.
+Ryan also volunteers as a moot court competition judge, and regularly speaks on issues germane to his areas of expertise.
+He is a past Board Member of the Druid Hills Civic Association.
 Ryan is an avid skier, traveler, and—most importantly—proud father.

 - Successfully defended numerous corporate clients against more than 100 putative class and individual lawsuits asserted under a variety of state and federal statutes, including the TCPA, FDCPA, FCCPA, TILA, Rosenthal Act, state privacy statutes, state call recording statutes, state debt collection statutes, and so on.
 In most cases, obtained voluntary dismissal with no payment by client or prevailed on dispositive motion.